TimCares/MasterThesis/docs/thesis/background/related_work/clip.typ

 To classify an image, the image is passed through the image encoder and image projection, resulting in an image embedding.
 The cosine similarity between this image embedding and all class embeddings is calculated.
-The class corresponding to the text embedding with the highest similarity to the image representation is predicted as the class for the image, as demonstrated in @clip_zero_shot.
+The class corresponding to the text embedding with the highest similarity to the image representation is the predicted class for the image, as demonstrated in @clip_zero_shot.

 #figure(
   image("../../figures/clip_zero_shot.png"),
-  caption: [For zero-shot image classification, CLIP uses prompt engineering to create one classifier per image class to predict (2).
+  caption: [For zero-shot image classification, CLIP uses prompt engineering to create one classifier per class (2).
   The class whose classifier has the highest similarity (cosine) with the image representation is the predicted class (3) for the image @clip.], ) <clip_zero_shot>